LLMs, coding agents, benchmarks grounding

 Do LLMs cheat on benchmarks https://ehudreiter.com/2025/12/08/do-llms-cheat-on-benchmarks/

 I mentioned the non-evaluation of maintainability above.
 Other people have much more fine-grained criticism going here, but that aspect is always included.
 This one goes beyond coding and touches upon these mistaken (gently said) AGI aspirations.
-Bottom line: right for the wrong reason.
+Bottom line: right for the wrong reasons.
 Check Melanie Mitchell’s NeurIPS 2025 keynote writeup https://aiguide.substack.com/p/on-evaluating-cognitive-capabilities

 And even more finally, I got interested in a comparison of genealogical trajectories, like how we went from transistor to integrated circuit, it took 13 years (1947 to 1960) https://en.wikipedia.org/wiki/Invention_of_the_integrated_circuit